briidee3/briidee3/README.md

 I'd also like to put a disclaimer here to recognize that a lot (probably most) of the projects I have here on GitHub are unfinished for one reason or another; some of them, I just moved on from, and others, I may have lost any reason to continue with it (for the time being, at least).
+For example, the Fitbit HUD; I have no plans to go back to that, as I no longer use a Fitbit and have since hardware hacked and soft-modded a decade old enterprise Heads Up Display {i.e. Epson Moverio}, so I have no reason to go back anyways, haha
-I also don't post all of my projects on here, so that's another thing to consider (for example, several projects related to mechanical/electrical engineering, which mostly consist of things like CAD, microcontroller [ie, pi, arduino] stuff, etc.) Whether I moved on to something else or have grown busy with other things, I'm still interested in hearing what anyone may have to say, especially if it's ideas regarding any project in particular that may help move it forward.
+I also don't post all of my projects on here, so that's another thing to consider (for example, several projects related to mechanical/electrical engineering, which mostly consist of things like CAD, microcontroller [ie, pi, arduino] stuff, etc.)
+Whether I moved on to something else or have grown busy with other things, I'm still interested in hearing what anyone may have to say, especially if it's ideas regarding any project in particular that may help move it forward.

 Feel free to let me know if you would like to do/know anything with/about anything on here--I'd be happy to help!